Write us

 The White Christ, the protector of Cusco

-The laying of the first stone took place during the Inti Raymi festival (Festival of the Sun) in 1944.
-Subsequently, in 1973 and 1974, the meshing of the statue was carried out.
+• The laying of the first stone ceremony took place during the Inti Raymi (Sun Festival) in 1944.
+Years later, between 1973 and 1974, its structure was reinforced with an iron mesh to ensure its stability.

 Location